Are you looking for the best things to do in Bogota?

 If you were to ask me what to do in Bogota for one day, I’d recommend you head straight to La Candelaria.

-While it’s surrounded by tourists and hostels, it shows a lively part of Bogota, which is popular with young people due to the University in the area.
+While it’s surrounded by tourists and hostels, it shows a lively part of Bogota, which is popular with young people due to the University.

-In my opinion, it’s one of the best places to stay in Bogota and hard not to fall in love with the little neighborhood, especially on a nice sunny day in Bogota.
+This is one of the best places to stay in Bogota and hard not to fall in love with the neighborhood, especially on a nice sunny day in Bogota.

-Get your best travel camera ready; you’ll find it’s the old core of Bogotá.
+Get your travel camera ready; this is Bogotá’s old core.
 Within a few blocks, you’ll find amazing and colorful colonial-style buildings.

 Many of these buildings have some interesting history to accompany them.
-It’s definitely one of the top 10 things to do in Bogota if you’ve not been.
+La Candeleria is one of my top 10 things to do in Bogota by far.

 La Candelaria is made up of many narrow streets and attractive pieces of architecture.
-If you keep your eyes open, you’ll find some quaint little eateries while you’re exploring the steep cobbled paths and sloped sidewalks.
+Keep your eyes peeled and you’ll find some quaint eateries exploring the cobbled paths and sloped sidewalks.

 I found the Candelaria safe compared to other areas.
 If you’re wondering where to stay in Bogota, do your research, you may lose yourself as you explore the city deeper.